 While Jetpack can create email notifications for each form submitted, the options to customize your form notifications are limited.

-In fact, the only thing you can customize is the email subject line and email to send the notification to once someone submits a form.
+In fact, the only things you can really customize are the email subject line and which email address to send the notification to once someone submits a form.

-Being able to receive notifications when someone submits a form on your website, as well as send notifications to your team members and site visitors helps streamline the process and make things easier on everyone all around.
+Being able to receive email notifications when someone submits a form on your site is important.
+So is sending notifications to your team members and site visitors.
+All of these features help streamline the process and make things much easier for everyone.

-But in order to that, you need multiple notification functionality and the ability to customize the notifications beyond the email subject line and one email address.
+But in order to do all of that, you need something called multiple notification functionality and the ability to customize the notifications beyond the email subject line and email address.

 6. Difficulty Creating Confirmations

-People want to know immediately whether the form they’ve submitted has processed after clicking “Submit.”
-That’s why displaying a confirmation message is a good idea.
+People want to know immediately if the form they’ve submitted has been processed.
+That’s why displaying a confirmation message after a user clicks Submit is a good idea.

-Jetpack does give site owners the ability to display a confirmation message to site visitors after submitting a form.
-However, in order to display these custom messages, you have to deal with code in your
+Jetpack does have the ability to display a confirmation message to site visitors after submitting a form.
+However, to show these custom messages, you have to deal with code in your

-functions.php file or use a coding plugin like Code Snippets.
+functions.php file or use a coding plugin like WPCode.

-Now that you have a good understanding about Jetpack’s limitations as a contact form builder, let’s see how easy it is to create a contact form without Jetpack using WPForms.
+Now, you probably have a clear understanding of Jetpack’s limitations as a contact form builder.
+So, let’s see how easy it is to create a contact form without Jetpack by using WPForms instead.

 Step 1: Create a Contact Form in WordPress